xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 corresponding REST API GET `/_api/collection/<collection</checksum` has changed in 3.0.
 Checksums calculated in 3.0 will differ from checksums calculated with 2.8 or before.

-The ArangoDB server in 3.0 does not read a file `ENDPOINTS` containing a list of additional endpoints on startup.
+The AvocadoDB server in 3.0 does not read a file `ENDPOINTS` containing a list of additional endpoints on startup.
 In 2.8 this file was automatically read if present in the database directory.

-The names of the sub-threads started by ArangoDB have changed in 3.0.
+The names of the sub-threads started by AvocadoDB have changed in 3.0.
 This is relevant on Linux only, where threads can be named and thread names may be visible to system tools such as *top* or monitoring solutions.